-IANT SLOTHS.
+GIANT SLOTHS.
 WOOLLY MAMMOTHS.
 DINOSAURS.
-HISTORY IS PUNCTUATED BY MASS EXTINCTIONS.
+History is punctuated by mass extinctions.
 People may not appreciate we are in the midst of a mass extinction as we speak.
 Unlike past extinction events, this sixth extinction crisis is not caused by an asteroid impact or an ice age, but rather … humans.

 Anthropogenic activities have caused amplified climate change, invasive species, exploitation of natural resources, disrupted nutrient cycles, and fragmented landscapes and habitats (think: highways and developments).
 Earth is an interconnected system; when one area is impacted, so is everything else, leading to a rapid decline in biodiversity.